CIVIL REGISTRY SERVICES

 The marriage between two Filipinos or a Filipino and a Foreigner solemnized in Australia should be reported to and registered with the Philippine Statistics Authority (PSA) through the Philippine Consulate General.

-Duly accomplished Report of Marriage (ROM) Form (4 originals).
+1. Duly accomplished Report of Marriage (ROM) Fillable Form* (4 originals).
 The form must be typewritten.
+The wife must indicate her maiden name.
 Kindly ensure that all information is accurate to prevent delay in the transmittal to PSA.
 Sign the application form in front of the Justice of the Peace or Notary Public if the ROM will be mailed.

 2. Bring original and 4 photocopies of the following: